tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ### 2.1 Learning Happens in Communities

 > “Learning, in other words, occurs in communities, where the practice of learning is the participation in the community.
-A learning activity is, in essence, a conversation undertaken between the learning and other members of the community."
+A learning activity is, in essence, a conversation undertaken between the learning and other members of the community." - [Learning networks in practice, Stephen Downes](https://www.downes.ca/files/Learning_Networks_In_Practice.pdf)

 This is the positive reframe of "networking".
 Networking is useful, but distasteful to many

 > “In modern working life, professionals need to perform flexibly and independently in ever–changing environments.
 To be able to do this effectively, they depend on various lifelong learning skills, among others autonomous and self–directed learning.
 >
-> As they are partly supported in their learning by interaction with their peers, an essential life–long learning skill they need to develop, is the ability to find and to connect with relevant others, i.e., professional networking.”
+> As they are partly supported in their learning by interaction with their peers, an essential life–long learning skill they need to develop, is the ability to find and to connect with relevant others, i.e., professional networking.” - [Understanding personal learning networks: Their structure, content and the networking skills needed to optimally use them](https://www.researchgate.net/publication/220167767_Understanding_personal_learning_networks_Their_structure_content_and_the_networking_skills_needed_to_optimally_use_them)
->
-> Rajagopal, K., Joosten-ten Brinke, D., Van Bruggen, J., & Sloep, P. (2012).
-Understanding personal learning networks: Their structure, content and the networking skills needed to optimally use them.

 This is the north star for LinkedIn - to be a place where networks and learning come together into communities of practice.
+Enabling everyone to use LinkedIn as a personal learning network.

 ![](/images/2024-03-21-14-23-12.png)